KehindeOjewunmi/HashiCorp-Certified-Terraform-Associate-002-Key-Points/README.md

 # `Directories and Modules`

 Terraform treat modules as separate documents.
-Module calls included in the root module acts a link to other modules that are located either in the local directories or in external sources like the Terraform Registry.
+Module calls included in the `root module` acts a link to other modules that are located either `child module` in the local directories or in external sources like the Terraform Registry.

+A terraform `root module must specify required providers` in order to download required plugins to access their remote APIs

 # `Dependency Lock File: .terraform.lock.hcl`